Skip to main content

 Step 2: Unarchive from the actions menu

-Click the three dots (⋮) next to the archived campaign, then click Unarchive from the dropdown.
+Click the three dots (⋮) next to the archived campaign, then click Unarchive.

 The campaign moves back to your active campaigns list and remains paused.
 You can manually resume it if you want to restart outreach.